parametrix/thebuildingcoder-archive/a/2069_fab_part_service.md

         button = service.GetButton(palette_index, button_index)
         for condition in range(button.ConditionCount):
             part_type_element = FabricationPartType.Lookup(doc, button, condition)
-            # the GUI always picks the first button and condition that matches -- the efficiency of this would be improved by making this into a a function that yields the first match
+            # the GUI always picks the first button and condition that matches
+            # -- the efficiency of this would be improved by making this into
+            # a a function that yields the first match
             if part_type_element != ElementId.InvalidElementId and matching_button is None:
                 matching_button = button
                 matching_condition = condition</code></pre>

- I think you can now use this matching button, for example, to replicate Create Similar command for fabrication parts, using the second overload with matching_button and matching_condition from above.
+ I think you can now use this matching button, for example, to replicate the 'Create Similar' command for fabrication parts, using the second overload with matching_button and matching_condition from above.

 <pre><code class="language-cs">public static FabricationPart Create(
   Document document,